MineTrax/minetrax.github.io/docs/introduction/what-is-minetrax.md

 MineTrax has lot of features, some of them are listed below:
  - In-Depth Analytics for Server and Player (Intel).
  - Track player & server data and perform various analysis on them.
+ - BanWarden - Punishment tracking system which hooks into your favorite punishment plugin.
  - Custom Theme & Branding - Customize website as per your server theme.
  - SkinChanger - Let players change their skin from website.
  - Command Runner - Run or schedule commands to be run on servers from website.